Heinz Reinefarth: Postwar

-After World War II, the Polish communist authorities demanded his extradition.
-However, the British and American authorities of occupied West Germany decided that Reinefarth could be useful as a witness at the Nuremberg Trial.
-After the trials, he was arrested for war crimes, but the local court in Hamburg released him shortly afterwards on the grounds of lack of evidence.
-West German courts ruled that depositions were not sufficient to secure his conviction and also that genocide was not in the criminal code of Nazi Germany and so could not be applied retroactively.
+After World War II, the Polish communist authorities demanded Reinefarth's extradition.
+However, the British and American authorities of occupied West Germany repeatedly refused extraditing him on grounds of security reasons.
+Reinefarth had by then secretly been recruited by the CIC, the Intelligence Service of the US Army, for consultation on Soviet military tactics.
+After Nuremberg trials, he was arrested for war crimes, but the local court in Hamburg released him shortly afterwards on the grounds of lack of evidence.
 Reinefarth went on to live a normal life.
 In December 1951, he was elected mayor of the town of Westerland, the main town on the island of Sylt.

 In 1962, he was elected to the parliament (Landtag) of Schleswig-Holstein.
 After his term ended in 1967, he worked as a lawyer.
 Despite numerous demands by Communist Poland, he was not extradited as the German courts had ruled that there was no evidence of him committing any crimes.
 He was considered not guilty in the eyes of the law and the federal government.
 He received a general's pension upon retirement.
 He died on 7 May 1979 in his mansion on Sylt.